jman4747/ORG-DCS/draft/ORG-0_Organizing_Manual/ORG-0_Organizing_Manual.typ

 Team members' meeting proposal shall include the following information:
 - Date, time, location, and other pertinent logistics.
 - List any specific Projects they intend to work on.
-- What sub-teams or individuals they think should attend
+- What departments or individuals they think should attend

 Meetings require the approval of at least one mentor and anyone expected to complete work at the meeting.
 The team member making the proposal shall add the meeting to the Band calendar after receiving approval.